matgnt/epcis-js/Readme.md

 # Introduction
 This is a Node.js libary to parse EPCIS documents.
 We try to translate it into a more useful javascript structure.

 The implementation is based on Typescript.
-To start the compiler just run:
+To start development run:

 ```
+npm install     # installs the dependencies
-grunt tsc
+grunt           # runs the tsc compiler
 ```

 This will watch the *.ts files and compile them into *.js files